chamals3n4/IT1140/README.md

 };
 ```

-first you need to create a supabase project, get the apikey,url and create these tables
+first you need to create a new supabase project and obtain the `API KEY` and `SUPABASE URL`. then create these tables, make sure add that `API KEY` and `Supabase URL` to the `config.js` file.

 ```SQL
 -- Table: health_conditions